 Treatment for Alcoholism

 An alcohol overdose can be prevented by limiting the amount of alcohol a person consumes, or by abstaining from alcohol intake altogether.
 If you have developed a problem with alcohol then treatment is probably your best option.
 If you or someone you love is struggling with alcoholism, our specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based treatment programs to cater to the individual needs of each patient.
+Evoke Wellness at Cohasset offers evidence-based treatment programs to cater to the individual needs of each patient.
 Everyone is different when it comes to the treatment that will work best for them.